Most ISO 27001 audit failures arenβt about bad security. They are about misaligned auditors.

 - 300+ native integrations across cloud infra, HRMS, code repos, and ticketing tools to automate evidence collection.

-- Real-time control monitoring with AI-powered alerts that flag noncompliance before your audit.
+- Real-time control monitoring with AI-powered alerts that flag control drift and evidence gaps before review.

 Drata offers end-to-end compliance automation with a focus on real-time monitoring and integrations.
 It features a curated auditor partner program that supports ISO 27001, SOC 2, and HIPAA audits.